 • Baloxavir (trade name Xofluza®), which comes in pill form

 These drugs are approved for early treatment of influenza and have been shown to reduce flu symptoms if started within a day or two of getting sick.
 People with chronic lung disease, including asthma, should not use Relenza or Rapivab, because these drugs sometimes worsen breathing problems.
-Xofluza is not recommended for pregnant women, breastfeeding mothers, outpatients with complicated or progressive illness, or hospitalized patients.
+Xofluza is not recommended for individuals who are pregnant, individuals who are lactating, outpatients with complicated or progressive illness, or hospitalized patients.

 Antiviral medicine is recommended for people with more severe illness, especially those who might require hospitalization.
 Talk to your doctor about which of these treatments may be right for you.